hampoelz/Capacitor-BrowserView/README.md

 </docgen-config>

-## Bridge
+## API - Bridge module

-This extension includes a bridge between the Capacitor layer and the loaded web page in the BrowserView(s).
+This plugin includes a bridge between the Capacitor layer and the loaded web page in the BrowserView(s).
 However, this feature is disabled by default.
 It can be enabled either globally via the plugin configuration or for each BrowserView individually during its creation.

 If the bridge feature is enabled, the global object `window.CapacitorBrowserView` is available on web pages within the corresponding BrowserView.

-### API

-The `window.CapacitorBrowserView` object provides a few methods so you can send messages from your web page to the Capacitor layer.
+The `window.CapacitorBrowserView` object provides an API to communicate between the Capacitor layer and the web pages.
-You can also receive replies from the Capacitor layer.

 It has the following methods to listen for events and send messages: